zoeyzyhu/pydisort/README.md

 Number of levels is one more than the number of layers.

 Please note that this is a generic tutorial and you would need to adapt this to your specific use-case.
+Detailed documentation of the function calls can be found at [pydisort documentation](https://pydisort.readthedocs.io/en/latest/).

 > 💡 We keep the parameters consistent to the original `DISORT` library, so you can refer to the [DISORT documentation](cdisort213/DISORT2.doc) for more information such as input/out variables, flags, model usage and caveats.